 UV disinfection systems provide a secondary barrier for pathogenic bacteria such as Cryptosporidium and Giardia, reduce risks to water safety especially during poor raw water quality events such as blackwater and blue-green algae blooms, and ensure the continuity of water supply during such events.

-Table 4 (on the next page) lists the water quality and safety improvement projects that were initiated or completed in 2021-2022.
+Table 4 below lists the water quality and safety improvement projects that were initiated or completed in 2022/23.

 Table 4 - Water quality and safety improvement projects